Pirate-Weather/pirate-weather-ha/README.md

 4. Download _all_ the files from the `custom_components/pirateweather/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
-7. Register for a Pirate Weather API Key here: <https://pirateweather.net/>
+7. Register for a Pirate Weather API Key here: <https://pirate-weather.apiable.io>
-8. Log into the Pirate Weather API interface (<https://pirateweather.net/apis>), select `PirateForecast Beta`, and **click Subscribe**!
+8. Log into the Pirate Weather API interface (<https://pirate-weather.apiable.io>), and subscribe to the API!
 9. Add the Pirate Weather on the Integrations page of your Home Assistant Installation following the steps below.

 ## Configuration